cmuparlay/parlaylib/index.md

----
-title: ParlayLib - A Toolkit for Programming Parallel Algorithms on Shared-Memory Multicore Machines
----

 # ParlayLib

 ParlayLib is a C++ library for developing efficient parallel algorithms and software on shared-memory multicore machines.
 It provides additional tools and primitives that go beyond what is available in the C++ standard library, and simplifies the task of programming provably efficient and scalable parallel algorithms.
 It consists of a sequence data type (analogous to std::vector), many parallel routines and algorithms, a work-stealing scheduler to support nested parallelism, and a scalable memory allocator.
 It has been developed over a period of seven years and used in a variety of software including the [PBBS benchmark suite](http://www.cs.cmu.edu/~pbbs/benchmarks.html), the [Ligra](http://jshun.github.io/ligra/), [Julienne](https://dl.acm.org/doi/pdf/10.1145/3087556.3087580), and [Aspen](https://github.com/ldhulipala/aspen) graph processing frameworks, the [Graph Based Benchmark Suite](https://github.com/ParAlg/gbbs), and the [PAM](https://cmuparlay.github.io/PAMWeb/) library for parallel balanced binary search trees, and an implementation of the TPC-H benchmark suite.